CourseMaterial/FutureSystems/README.md

 FutureSystems
 ==================

-This repository provides tutorials, manuals and other necessary data to use FutureSystems in a class.
+This repository provides tutorials, manuals and other necessary information to use FutureSystems in a class.